 - Water pollution has worsened in many rivers in Latin America, Africa, and Asia since the 1990s.

-- More than half of all wastewater is discharged untreated into nature without any treatment.
+- More than half of all wastewater is discharged into nature without any treatment.

-- The main cause of water pollution in many low-income countries is fecal contamination because there are not safely managed toilets.
+- The main cause of water pollution in many low-income countries is fecal contamination, as there is a serious lack of safely managed toilets.

 6. Ecosystems are under threat